 Bunions don't go away on their own.
 In fact, your bunions are likely to grow much worse if you don't seek help.
-Dr. Park and Dr. Tachibana have two main treatment goals: alleviating your symptoms and preventing the bunion from continuing to grow.
+Dr. Tachibana has two main treatment goals: alleviating your symptoms and preventing the bunion from continuing to grow.

 Some simple noninvasive changes can make a big difference when it comes to bunion symptom relief.
 These changes may include:

 In the majority of cases, bunion sufferers can achieve relief from pain with the simple noninvasive treatments above.
 However, if you wait until the bunions are severe to seek treatment, you may need surgery to get true bunion relief.